Things to Do When You’re in Love.

 forget midnight,” but

-by then I can’t shut up
+by then I can’t shut up.

-about Mozart – da Ponte
+About Mozart – da Ponte

 operas and Aristophanes

-and Shakespeare, the
+and Shakespeare, broken

-from tragedy, or more
+tragedy, or more from

-from drama queen, at that,
+drama queen, at that,

 I was practically bubbling

-over talking about those
+over talking about sublimity,

-same stories (do they ever
+I retell the same stories (do they

-even change?) – and you said,
+ever even change?) – and just like

 that made me seem